Anime: Markets

 In 2019, the annual overseas exports of Japanese animation exceeded $10 billion for the first time in history.
-According to Dentsu’s 2025 Global Research Report “Anime: A Growing Opportunity for Brands”, data collected between October 2024 and March 2025 from 8,600 consumers across 10 countries (the United States, United Kingdom, Poland, Spain, France, Italy, Japan, China, Indonesia, and Thailand) showed that the anime fandom is continuing to expand markedly worldwide.
+According to Dentsu's 2025 Global Research Report "Anime: A Growing Opportunity for Brands", data collected between October 2024 and March 2025 from 8,600 consumers across 10 countries (the United States, United Kingdom, Poland, Spain, France, Italy, Japan, China, Indonesia, and Thailand) showed that the anime fandom is continuing to expand markedly worldwide.
 Globally, 3 in 10 consumers reported watching anime weekly, with that proportion rising to 50% among Gen Z viewers.
-In Southeast Asia in particular, enthusiasm is strong: in Thailand, nearly one-third (31%) of anime viewers spent over US$200 on merchandise in the past year, while in Indonesia the figure is about 23%.
-Moreover, in Indonesia about 1 in 5 Gen Z anime fans say they post about anime on social platforms or participate in anime-related Discord communities, indicating high active engagement rather than passive consumption.
+In Southeast Asia in particular, enthusiasm is strong: in Thailand, nearly one-third (31%) of anime viewers spent over US$200 on merchandise in the past year, while in Indonesia, the figure is about 23%.
+Moreover, in Indonesia, about 1 in 5 Gen Z anime fans say they post about anime on social platforms or are part of anime-related Discord communities, indicating high active engagement rather than passive consumption.
 In the EMEA markets surveyed (UK, France, Spain, Italy, Poland), around 20% in France and 19% in Italy of respondents report watching anime weekly.
 In the United States, the global survey found that 40% of anime consumers reported spending more than US$200 on related merchandise over the past year, with Netflix identified as the most widely used platform for anime viewing in the country alongside Europe and parts of Asia.